Terradue/doc-tep-geohazards/source/tutorials/gpod-sbas-insar.rst

 .. image:: assets/tuto_sbas_icon.png

-**SBAS-InSAR Sentinel-1 TOPS (GPOD)**
+**SBAS Stripmap (GPOD)**

-The Small BAseline Subsets (SBAS) algorithm has been developed by IREA-CNR for monitoring temporal evolution of surface deformations and to generate interferograms stacks as well.
-The Parallel-SBAS (P-SBAS) algorithm version has been integrated on the ESA's Grid Processing On Demand (G-POD) to exploit the avaialble High Performance Computing resources.
+The InSAR Small BAseline Subsets (SBAS) algorithm has been developed by IREA-CNR for monitoring temporal evolution of surface deformations and to generate interferograms stacks as well.
+The InSAR Parallel-SBAS (P-SBAS) algorithm version has been integrated on the ESA's Grid Processing On Demand (G-POD) to exploit the available High Performance Computing resources.

 **EO sources supported**:

-    - Sentinel-1
+    - ENVISAT ASAR L0/ ERS L0 (CEOS format)

 **Output specifications**